 Links with Community Planning partners are maintained at a strategic level through the Community Planning Area Senior Officers Group and the Community Planning Partnership Board.
-At a neighbourhood level, locality teams support the development of Thriving Places with community planning partners and others, as described in more detail in section 3.5 below.
+At a neighbourhood level, locality teams support the development of Thriving Places with community planning partners and others, as described in more detail in in Chapter 4 (Equalities).